oluwatunmiisheii/react-smart-conditional/README.md

 # React Conditional Render

-A flexible and reusable React component for conditional rendering.
+A flexible and reusable React component for conditional rendering. small size < 1kb

 ## Features

+- Conditional rendering of content based on boolean conditions
+- Support for multiple conditions with `If` components
-- Conditional rendering with `Show.If` and `Show.Else`
+- Fallback rendering with `Else` component
-- Customizable wrapper element using the `as` prop
-- Simple and declarative syntax
+- Option to render single or multiple true conditions
+- Polymorphic component API for flexible element rendering

 ## Table of Contents